SITE5039/nlp_benchmark_tasks/README.md

 #### Advise to the contributors

 - Jupyter notebooks are highly discouraged.
 We strictly discourage commiting any of such notebooks into this repository.
-Also, we softly discourage the usage of it for upstream experimentations (except for the case of Google Colab).
+Also, we softly discourage the usage of it even for upstream experimentations (except for the case of Google Colab).
 If you disagree on our advise, we suggest you to read this [slides](https://docs.google.com/presentation/d/1d2DSmPY0dkr4jhD5aTfwdoBZEON_AQNp7w2Nr9mM7GU/edit?usp=sharing) from the Workshop on Reproducible AI, AAAI 2019.
 - Currently, the plan is to have only one contributor who can control the master branch.
 Which means all other